30 top things to do in York with teenagers

 Purchasing the York City Pass

-If you have limited time in a city a great way to plan a thorough visit to York is to purchase the York City Pass.
-The booklet that comes with the pass is invaluable in planning an epic trip to York.
+If you have limited time in a city, purchasing the York City Pass is a great way to plan a thorough visit to York.
+The booklet with the pass is invaluable in planning an epic trip to York.

-It gives you all the top places to visit in York and with the York City Pass you get free entry to many places.
-They are only available for one day only.
+It gives you all the top places to visit in York, and with the York City Pass, you get free entry to many places.
+They are only available for one day.
 It is such a great option for family days out in York.

-There is also a York and Beyond Explorer Pass available in 2, 3 and 6 day pass for you to get out of the city and see more of the area.
+A York and Beyond Explorer Pass is also available in 2, 3, and 6-day passes to get out of the city and see more of the area.

 Annual events in York that teens will love

 York is a city with a rich culture and history.
-There are many annual events that take place in York that can be enjoyed by families and teens visiting the city.
+Many annual events take place in York that can be enjoyed by families and teens visiting the city.
 Some of these events include:

 These teenage holiday activities in York help to make it a vibrant and exciting city to visit on your next family travel vacation.